S3-working-group/s3-practical-guide/docs/all.md

 ### Defining Agreements

-S3 promotes a hypothesis-driven approach to decision making.
+S3 promotes a hypothesis-driven approach to decision-making.

 ![Any agreement or decision can be viewed as an experiment.](img/evolution/experiments.png)